If you’re going through hell, keep on going, Winston Churchill.

 The Existence and Uniqueness Theorem provides crucial insight into the behavior of solutions to first-order differential equations ODEs.
 It states that if:

-Then the differential equation y' = f(x, y) has a unique solution to the initial value problem through the point (x0, y0) .
+Then, the differential equation y' = f(x, y) has a unique solution to the initial value problem through the point (x0, y0), meaning that it satisfies the initial condition y(x0) = y0.

 $\begin{cases} x’ = f(x, y) \\ y’ = g(x, y) \end{cases}$ where:

-To better understand the behavior of this system, we can construct the velocity field $\vec{F}$ which provides a geometric interpretation of the system.
+To gain a better understanding of the behavior of this system, we can represent the system as a velocity (or vector) field $\vec{F}$ in the plane.
 The velocity field is defined as: $\vec{F} = f(x, y)\hat{\mathbf{i}}+g(x, y)\hat{\mathbf{j}}$ where

 A critical point of the system occurs where the velocity field is zero, i.e., where the system's rate of change is zero.
-Mathematically, this happens when both $f(x_0, y_0) = 0, g(x_0, y_0) = 0$, meaning that the velocity at the point (x0, y 0) is zero.
+Mathematically, this happens when both $f(x_0, y_0) = 0, g(x_0, y_0) = 0$, meaning that the velocity at the point (x0, y0) is zero.
 At such points, the system is at equilibrium, meaning there is no motion, and the solution remains constant over time.

 In terms of the field, these points are where: $\vec{F}(x_0, y_0) = f(x_0, y_0)\hat{\mathbf{i}}+g(x_0, y_0)\hat{\mathbf{j}} = \vec{0}$